django/channels_redis/README.rst

 Dependencies
 ------------

-Redis server >= 5.0 is required for `channels_redis`.
+Redis server >= 5.0 is required for `channels-redis`.
 Python 3.7 or higher is required.

 Used commands